Frequently Asked Questions About the Master Amateur Retriever Club . . .

 Question: Is MARC affiliated with the MNRC?
 Answer: No, MARC is a separate club with its own constitution and by-laws.

 Question: What is MARC’s primary purpose?
-Answer: To promote amateur involvement in the AKC hunt test program and conduct a quality event once a year that showcases amateur handled dogs.
+Answer: To promote amateur involvement in the AKC Hunt Test Program and to conduct a quality event once a year that showcases amateur handled dogs.

 Question: How do I become a member of the MARC?
 Answer: MARC has developed a membership program which will include both club and individual memberships.
 Click Here to sign up!

 Question: When is the qualifying year and event?
 Answer: Qualifying starts March 1st through the end of February with the event between April and June.

 Question: How does a dog get qualified?
-Answer: The dog must pass 4 master tests (for 2020 and beyond) when handled by an amateur within the qualifying year.
+Answer: The dog must pass four master tests (for 2020 and beyond) when handled by an amateur within the qualifying year.
 For the present, any club holding an AKC licensed or member Hunting Test for Retrievers and wishes its passes to be included in the MARC qualifying database is considered a MARC member for qualifying purposes.
 For Full Requirements, please see “HOW IT WORKS” page, HERE.

 Question: Can you provide an example?
-Answer: A dog run exclusively run by an amateur could qualify for both the MNRC and MARC events, subject to the qualifying time period with 6 passes.
-But a dog with 6 passes, 5 by amateur and 1 by a professional, would only qualify for the MNRC.
+Answer: A dog exclusively ran by an amateur could qualify for both the MNRC and MARC national events, subject to the qualifying time period with six passes.
+But a dog with six passes, five by amateur and one by a professional, would only qualify for the MNRC.

 Question: What defines an amateur?
 Answer: Amateur status is defined by the AKC.
 That definition has been added to the Hunt Test regulations.
 Please see “Definition of an Amateur” on the “HOW IT WORKS” page, HERE.

 Question: Can a non-owner or co-owner run multiple dogs at the Invitational?
-Answer: No handler may run more than 3 dogs that are not wholly owned by the handler, or a member of his or her immediate family.
+Answer: No handler may run more than three dogs that are not wholly owned by the handler or a member of his/her immediate family.

 Question: Is there a limit to the number of dogs an amateur can run?
 Answer: No, as long as the dog is wholly owned by the handler or his/her immediate family.